Coldplay: Musical and lyrical style

 Those themes, along with some of the oriental influences, remained in 2011's Mylo Xyloto, a concept album that follows the story of two characters in the style of a rock opera.
-It expanded the spectrum of Coldplay's sound by including more electronic elements than before and featuring mostly upbeat tones for the first time, resulting in a pop rock style with "modern, urban and dance" melodies.
+It expanded the spectrum of Coldplay's sound by including more electronic elements than before and featuring mostly upbeat tones for the first time, resulting in a pop rock style with modern, urban and dance melodies.
 According to Champion, the band originally wanted to make an acoustic record, so when "Paradise" started to take shape, they decided to begin a separate electronic album.
 However, the two of them ultimately became a single body of work, with songs like "Charlie Brown" and "Us Against the World" getting reworked into their current versions.
-Berryman affirmed they approached the project with "a lot of confidence".
-Lyrically, Martin said he was inspired by old school American graffiti, the White Rose movement, and "being able to speak out or follow your passion, even if everybody seems against it".
+Berryman declared they approached the project with confidence.
+Lyrically, Martin said he was mostly inspired by old school American graffiti, the White Rose movement and "being able to speak out or follow your passion, even if everybody seems against it".
 In 2013, a comic book based on the record's plot was released in partnership with Mark Osborne.

 For Ghost Stories (2014), Coldplay adopted a melancholic and somber style considered reminiscent of their debut, while incorporating electronica, R&B, synth-pop and ambient influences.
 Its melodies are also noticeably darker and more minimalistic than Mylo Xyloto, having sparse arrangements that reflect their desire to "keep a sense of space" without "being afraid of silence" or "layering too many sounds".
 The project is considered a break-up album as well, exploring lyrically how past events in one's life (their ghosts) affect the present.
-Martin called it a "journey of learning about unconditional love" after his divorce from Gwyneth Paltrow.
-A year later, A Head Full of Dreams was released with a similar style, but featuring bright and uplifting tones instead, making contrast with its predecessor while introducing elements of disco and funk, most notably in the single "Adventure of a Lifetime".
+Martin called it a journey of learning about unconditional love after he divorced from Gwyneth Paltrow.
+A year later, A Head Full of Dreams was released with a similar style, but featuring bright and uplifting tones instead, making contrast with its predecessor while introducing elements of disco and funk, most notably in lead single "Adventure of a Lifetime".
 In the lyrics, they worked on subjects of unity, dreaming, parenthood, forgiveness, healing, and thankfulness.